rg-wood/salt-lion/README.md

 Sometimes, rolling a success isn’t enough to succeed with your skill roll.
 In some cases, you must beat your opponent in an opposed roll.
 To win an opposed roll, you must roll more successes than your adversary.
 Every success rolled by your adversary eliminates one of your successes.
 Only you (the active party) can push your roll – and you can decide to do so even after your opponent rolls.

-### Aggravated Rolls

-Sometimes actions are more than just difficult: they require willpower to push them over the line and succeed.
-These are aggravated rolls.
-With an aggravated roll all [banes](#banes) are active on the first roll, as though you had [pushed](#pushing).

-Additionally, you can incur [critical injuries](#critical-injuries) when you're [broken](#broken) by an aggravated roll.
-You can still push aggravated rolls.

-The rules will tell you when a roll is aggravated.
-Typically when you're using [magic talents](#magic-talents).

 ## Combat

 Combat is deadly in **Salt Lion**.
 Before you enter a fight, you should always ask yourself: Is it worth it?